RappyTV/labymod4-api-wiki/docs/pages/addon/features/config.md

 You can create your configuration by creating a new class and inheriting `AddonConfig`.
 This superclass requires you to implement the `enabled` method, as we want to allow servers to disable every addon they want.

 The only thing you always need to keep in mind while creating a configuration besides the type you need to inherit is that you need to use the `ConfigProperty` type for your settings, but just for specific types that you might want to use.
-More on which types you can use by default <a href="#valid-setting-types">here</a>.
+More on which types you can use by default [here](#setting-types).
 For any other types, use the type itself without declaring it as an argument on `ConfigProperty`.

 To create a setting that represents if your addon is enabled or not, you need to create a new field with the type `ConfigProperty`.
 Now add the type of your setting, in this case, `Boolean` as boolean.
 Now instantiate this property by declaring a new ConfigProperty with the default value as the argument, well use `true` as the default value.
 The result would look like this `ConfigProperty<Boolean> enabled = new ConfigProperty<>(true)`.
 Now, if we want to use this property in an event, we'll get the property (preferably by its getter) and call `get()`.
 This will get us the value of the property.

+### Setting types

 You can only use various types for your `ConfigProperty` by default. <br>
 The current valid types are: